 When a woman prepares for natural birth using the EPI-NO, the following benefits have been seen in research studies.

-• The second stage of labour is significantly reduced in length putting less strain on you and your baby.
+• The second stage of labour is reduced in length putting less strain on you and your baby.

-• Fewer painkillers are needed afterwards.
+• Fewer painkillers may be needed afterwards.

-• Babies have better APGAR scores after normal birth and are less distressed.
+• Babies can have better APGAR scores after normal birth and are less distressed.
 This potentially improves bonding, breast feeding & reduces crying.

-• Anxiety surrounding natural birth is reduced.
+• Anxiety surrounding natural birth can be reduced.

 There are few downsides, apart from the need to commit to train with the EPI-NO. 98% of women who used the EPI-NO after a recommendation from their obstetrician would recommend it to other women.
 We strongly recommend this natural birth trainer, which costs $179 from a chemist or online.
 You can also use it to do pelvic floor exercises afterwards.
-No women who has delivered with us has had a third degree tear, or even anything other than a straightforward 2nd degree tear.
-Our episiotomy rate is 8%.

 3. Perineal massage

-Regular, frequent massage with olive oil reduces tears during natural birth, but this technique is not as good as the EPI-NO.
+Regular, frequent massage with olive oil slightly reduces tears during natural birth, but this technique is not as good as the EPI-NO.